Home > Pies, Tarts, and Crisps > Gluten Free Mini Pumpkin Pie

 3. Use pure canned pumpkin and not pumpkin pie filling – The pre-made filling has a lot of ingredients we don’t want or need since we are adding our own flavor.
 That said, I suppose you could swap it in if you have an affinity for it!

-4. Whisk the egg first – I like to do this to make sure there good distribution and no egg bits that cook up in the pie.
+4. Whisk the egg first – I like to do this to make sure there is good distribution and no egg bits that cook up in the pie.

-5. Cover the crust to prevent burning – Inevitably, the crust is going to want to brown faster than the filing cooks.
+5. Cover the crust to prevent burning – Inevitably, the crust is going to want to brown faster than the filling cooks.
 Have strips of foil ready to loosely cover the crust to prevent over-browning.

 Single slice of pumpkin gluten free pie dolloped with whipped cream on a white plate.